-When I think about how the Old Testament people looked to carved pieced of wood for deliverance, or hope, or whatever they thought they could get from their idol, it doesn’t make any sense to me.
+When I think about how the people in the Old Testament looked to carved pieced of wood for deliverance, or hope, or whatever they thought they could get from their idol, it doesn’t make any sense to me.
 Clearly God didn’t get it either.
-There’s that whole bit in Isaiah where God talks about the man who uses half a tree for firewood and the other half to carve an idol that he bows down to, worships and asks to “Save him”.
+There’s that whole bit in Isaiah where God talks about the man who uses half a tree for firewood and the other half to carve an idol that he bows down to and asks to “Save him”.
 (Isaiah 44:15-17) How ludicrous!?!

 And yet… I am afraid we do the same thing – maybe not with actual objects but with other things we worship and think will “save us”.
 Clearly God doesn’t get this either.
 He wants no substitutes for real relationship with Him and Him alone.